yildirim-alican/yildirim-alican/README.md

 ### ☕ The Midnight Logic

-> **"Powered by dark coffee, guarded by Flying Spaghetti Monster, and writing code until the sun dares to rise."**
+> **"Powered by dark coffee, enchanted by black cats and writing code until the sun dares to rise."**

 ---